wxsd-sales/userguide-macro/README.md

 ![ezgif com-gif-maker (3)](https://user-images.githubusercontent.com/21026209/208012076-694d40b2-f1e2-4f83-804a-62067069a8ce.gif)

+## Features

+1. Displays a list of locally configured or remotely fetched content in a Button / Panel on the Webex Device
+2. Each URL content can be set to display on either the main OSD or an in room Navigator
+  - If no navigator is present, the content will be opened on the OSD instead.
+3. Each content can be set to auto close after a set time.
+So in the case where the content is an auto played video, once it has finished the content is closed without requiring the user to do so.
+Each content option can have its own auto close time set in the configuration.

 ## Requirements
 1. RoomOS/CE 10.x or above Webex Device (10.18.x for Room Navigator web views).
 2. Web admin access to the device to uplaod the macro.